How to improve your posture

 - Wear flat, well-fitting shoes to assist with even weight distribution.

-- Avoid sitting in a hunched position for long periods of time, such as when using a laptop or desktop computer.
+Avoid sitting in a hunched position for long periods of time, such as when using a laptop or desktop computer.
 Make sure you get up and move around at regular intervals to alter your body position.

-- If your job involves lots of repetitive tasks or lifting and bending, ask your employer about training in the correct way to lift and carry heavy or bulky, awkward objects.
+If your job involves lots of repetitive tasks or lifting and bending, ask your employer about training in the correct way to lift and carry heavy, bulky or awkward objects.

-Last reviewed: July 2015
+Last reviewed: May 2022